cywill/zfs/Ubuntu-16.10-Root-on-ZFS.md

 2.3  Create the root pool:

+    # POOLNAME=$(hostname)
     # zpool create -o ashift=12 \
+                   -O atime=off \
+	               -O relatime=on \
+	               -O canmount=off \
+				   -O compression=lz4 \
-          -O atime=off -O canmount=off -O compression=lz4 -O normalization=formD \
+				   -O normalization=formD \
+                   -O mountpoint=/ \
+				   -O dedup=on \
-          -O mountpoint=/ -R /mnt \
+				   -R /mnt \
-          rpool /dev/disk/by-id/scsi-SATA_disk1-part1
+                   $POOLNAME /dev/disk/by-id/scsi-SATA_disk1-part1

 **Notes:**
+* Atime is enabled by default but for most users, it represents superfluous writes to the zpool and it can be disabled.
+An alternative to turning off atime completely, relatime is available.
+This brings the default ext4/xfs atime semantics to ZFS, where access time is only updated if the modified time or changed time changes, or if the existing access time has not been updated within the past 24 hours.
+It is a compromise between atime=off and atime=on.
 * The use of `ashift=12` is recommended here because many drives today have 4KiB (or larger) physical sectors, even though they present 512B logical sectors.
 Also, a future replacement drive may have 4KiB physical sectors (in which case `ashift=12` is desirable) or 4KiB logical sectors (in which case `ashift=12` is required).
 * Setting `normalization=formD` eliminates some corner cases relating to UTF-8 filename normalization.
 It also implies `utf8only=on`, which means that only UTF-8 filenames are allowed.
 If you care to support non-UTF-8 filenames, do not use this option.
 For a discussion of why requiring UTF-8 filenames may be a bad idea, see [The problems with enforced UTF-8 only filenames](http://utcc.utoronto.ca/~cks/space/blog/linux/ForcedUTF8Filenames).

 **Hints:**
 * The root pool does not have to be a single disk; it can have a mirror or raidz topology.
 In that case, repeat the partitioning commands for all the disks which will be part of the pool.
-Then, create the pool using `zpool create ... rpool mirror /dev/disk/by-id/scsi-SATA_disk1-part1 /dev/disk/by-id/scsi-SATA_disk2-part1` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
+Then, create the pool using `zpool create ...
+POOLNAME mirror /dev/disk/by-id/scsi-SATA_disk1-part1 /dev/disk/by-id/scsi-SATA_disk2-part1` (or replace `mirror` with `raidz`, `raidz2`, or `raidz3` and list the partitions from additional disks).
 Later, install GRUB to all the disks.
 This is trivial for MBR booting; the UEFI equivalent is currently left as an exercise for the reader.
 * The pool name is arbitrary.
 On systems that can automatically install to ZFS, the root pool is named `rpool` by default.
 If you work with multiple systems, it might be wise to use `hostname`, `hostname0`, or `hostname-1` instead.

 ## Step 3: System Installation

 3.1  Create a filesystem dataset to act as a container:

-    # zfs create -o canmount=off -o mountpoint=none rpool/ROOT
+    # zfs create -o canmount=off -o mountpoint=none $POOLNAME/ROOT

 On Solaris systems, the root filesystem is cloned and the suffix is incremented for major system changes through `pkg image-update` or `beadm`.
 Similar functionality for APT is possible but currently unimplemented.
 Even without such a tool, it can still be used for manually created clones.

 3.2  Create a filesystem dataset for the root filesystem of the Ubuntu system:

-    # zfs create -o canmount=noauto -o mountpoint=/ rpool/ROOT/ubuntu
+    # zfs create -o canmount=noauto -o mountpoint=/ $POOLNAME/ROOT/ubuntu-16.10
-    # zfs mount rpool/ROOT/ubuntu
+    # zfs mount $POOLNAME/ROOT/ubuntu-16.10

 With ZFS, it is not normally necessary to use a mount command (either `mount` or `zfs mount`).
 This situation is an exception because of `canmount=noauto`.

 3.3  Create datasets:

-    # zfs create                 -o setuid=off              rpool/home
+    # zfs create                 -o setuid=off              $POOLNAME/home
-    # zfs create -o mountpoint=/root                        rpool/home/root
+    # zfs create -o mountpoint=/root                        $POOLNAME/home/root
-    # zfs create -o canmount=off -o setuid=off  -o exec=off rpool/var
+    # zfs create -o canmount=off -o setuid=off  -o exec=off $POOLNAME/var
-    # zfs create -o com.sun:auto-snapshot=false             rpool/var/cache
+    # zfs create -o com.sun:auto-snapshot=false             $POOLNAME/var/cache
-    # zfs create                                            rpool/var/log
+    # zfs create                                            $POOLNAME/var/log
-    # zfs create                                            rpool/var/spool
+    # zfs create                                            $POOLNAME/var/spool
-    # zfs create -o com.sun:auto-snapshot=false -o exec=on  rpool/var/tmp
+    # zfs create -o com.sun:auto-snapshot=false -o exec=on  $POOLNAME/var/tmp

     If you use /srv on this system:
-    # zfs create                                            rpool/srv
+    # zfs create                                            $POOLNAME/srv

     If this system will have games installed:
-    # zfs create                                            rpool/var/games
+    # zfs create                                            $POOLNAME/var/games

     If this system will store local email in /var/mail:
-    # zfs create                                            rpool/var/mail
+    # zfs create                                            $POOLNAME/var/mail

     If this system will use NFS (locking):
     # zfs create -o com.sun:auto-snapshot=false \
-                 -o mountpoint=/var/lib/nfs                 rpool/var/nfs
+                 -o mountpoint=/var/lib/nfs                 $POOLNAME/var/nfs

-The primary goal of this dataset layout is to separate the OS (at `rpool/ROOT/ubuntu`) from user data.
+The primary goal of this dataset layout is to separate the OS (at `POOLNAME/ROOT/ubuntu`) from user data.
 This allows the root filesystem to be rolled back without rolling back user data such as logs (in `/var/log`).
 This will be especially important if/when a `beadm` or similar utility is integrated.
 Since we are creating multiple datasets anyway, it is trivial to add some restrictions (for extra security) at the same time.
 The `com.sun.auto-snapshot` setting is used by some ZFS snapshot utilities to exclude transient data.

 3.4  Install the minimal system:

     # chmod 1777 /mnt/var/tmp
     # debootstrap yakkety /mnt
-    # zfs set devices=off rpool
+    # zfs set devices=off $POOLNAME

 The `debootstrap` command leaves the new system in an unconfigured state.
 An alternative to using `debootstrap` is to copy the entirety of a working Ubuntu system into the new ZFS root.